KirillovD/Data-Analyst-portfolio/README.md

   <h2>

- # Project 2: Analyse of GDP by country
+  Project 2: Analyse of GDP by country
-  * The second project is also done in Jupiter notebook using python and pandas.
-  * The following project is practice for a bad scenario working with three different datasets, with many missing values.
+   The second project is also done in Jupiter notebook using python and pandas.<br> The following project is practice for a bad scenario working with three different datasets, with many missing values.<br>
-  * The two datasets contain information about GDP of countries for about 20 years, and the third one has information about their population.
+   The two datasets contain information about GDP of countries for about 20 years, and the third one has information about<br> their population.
 The data was cleaned and joined.
 Then the GDP per capita as well as the GDP growth rate was calculated.

-  * Then I created a Power BI report with filled map and graphs where the user can choose the country and year, to get the corresponding data:
+   Then I created a Power BI report with filled map and graphs where the user can choose the country and year, to<br> get the corresponding data:
    <iframe title="Report Section" width="1300" height="1200" src="https://app.powerbi.com/view?r=eyJrIjoiZmZkNjdmYTEtMTMzNC00ZmJhLTg2NjMtMmExNWUxNzM5MzA3IiwidCI6IjlmODI3MWI0LWVkNzAtNDg4OC1iMmE4LWI5ZGIyNmQxMDE1MCJ9" frameborder="0" allowFullScreen="true"></iframe>